Toggle: English / Spanish

 The exact number of cases of anencephaly is unknown, because many of these pregnancies result in miscarriage.
 Having 1 infant with this condition increases the risk of having another child with neural tube defects.

 Exams and Tests

-is done to confirm the diagnosis.
-The ultrasound may reveal too much fluid is in the uterus.
+during pregnancy is done to confirm the diagnosis.
+The ultrasound may reveal too much fluid in the uterus.
 This condition is called .

 - (to look for increased levels of )

 - Alpha-fetoprotein level (increased levels suggest a neural tube defect)

 A pre-pregnancy serum folic acid test may also be done.

 There is no current treatment.
 Talk to your health care provider about care decisions.